Three more arrested over 2.2 million cigarette bust, thought to be linked to Malaysian criminal syndicate

 It also involves a Malaysian businessman, who has been charged over allegedly importing 2.39 million cigarettes inside a container from Malaysia on July 27 and trying to avoid a $3m tax bill.

-Customs said it has seized three Malaysian cigarette shipments in Auckland within a duration of six weeks, the third being a shipment intercepted in late August of 2.31 million cigarettes, concealed in a similar way to evade $2.85m in duty and GST.
+Customs said it has seized three Malaysian cigarette shipments in Auckland within a six-week period, the third being a shipment intercepted in late August of 2.31 million cigarettes, concealed in a similar way to evade $2.85m in duty and GST.

-"In the past, Customs has largely seen Chinese-branded cigarettes exported from China," Berry said
+"In the past, Customs has largely seen Chinese-branded cigarettes exported from China," Berry said.

-"The Malaysian-exported cigarettes have been a game-changer in terms of the distinctive packaging, sophistication of concealment, and the significant volumes per shipment.
+"The Malaysian-exported cigarettes have been a game changer in terms of the distinctive packaging, sophistication of concealment, and the significant volumes per shipment.
 This is something that our partners in Australia have been seeing for some time – it's all driven by greed and profit."

 Read More